Kálmán Tihanyi: Post War period and death

-At the end of the war, despite his physically deteriorated condition, he was back to working 16–17 hours a day.
-In his factory, he started to manufacture his new solution (internally hollow) ball bearing.
-Already in June 1945, he took steps to found a Hungarian television company, build a transmitter station and organise a picture tube factory.
-He postponed this plan, however, and, choosing among dozens of ideas based on ultrasound technology.
-He decided to work on his invention of a gold centrifuge.
-To realise this idea, he decided to develop his own invention.
-He teamed up with professor Lajos Lóczy, the director of the Institute of Geology, to build a prototype.
+At the end of the war, despite his physically deteriorated condition, he was working 16–17 hours a day.
+In his factory, he started to manufacture ball bearings that were hollow.
+In June of 1945, he took steps to found a Hungarian television company, build a transmitter station and organise a picture tube factory.
+However, these plans were postponed and he decided to work on a gold centrifuge, chosen from dozens of ideas based on ultrasound technology.
+To realise this idea, he teamed up with professor Lajos Lóczy, the director of the Institute of Geology, to build a prototype.

-His first heart attack in the winter of 1946 indicated that his body could not cope with the accelerated pace.
-But a second heart attack overcame him and ended his life immediately on 26 February 1947.
+In the winter of 1946, Tihanyi suffered a heart attack, perhaps indicating that his body could not cope with the accelerated pace.
+He suffered a second, fatal, heart attack shortly after, on 26 February 1947.

-Charge-storage and a new physical phenomenon (1924)

-In a Technikatörténeti Szemle article, subsequently reissued on the internet, entitled The Iconoscope: Kalman Tihanyi and the Development of Modern Television, Tihanyi's daughter Katalin Tihanyi Glass notes that her father found the "storage principle" included a "new physical phenomenon", the photoconductive effect: